 Radio and microwave safety

 I have a long standing interest in research and understanding of radio frequency (RF) safety.
 As in many complex technical fields where vested interests are active, there is contradictory data, underfunded experiments, fraud and alleged fraud, speculation, mixed with hard-won scientific data and theories.
 Separating the wheat from the chaff is a big challenge.
 Approaching the subject with preconceived ideas, there’s always enough evidence around to support your supposition and reject others.
-The vast amount of contradictory and ambiguous data makes obfuscates the truth.
+The vast amount of contradictory and ambiguous data obfuscates the truth.

 An experimental result is usually considered statistically significant if the likelihood of it occurring by chance is <5%.
 Thus you could expect 5% or 1 in 20 studies to (falsely) show “significant” results even if no effect were present.
 Also consider that studies showing a positive result are more likely to get published.
 These biases, along with strong economic pressure to minimize regulation and restriction of RF, add confusion to the confusion.
 Truth and certainty remain illusive.